jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Topics-Sending-and-Receiving-Messages-between-Nodes.md

     msg.data = self.number_
     self.number_publisher_.publish(msg)
 ```
 We create an object from the `Int64` class.
-This oject contains a `data` field.
+This object contains a `data` field.
 We publish the message using the `publish()` method from the publisher.

 Since we're using a new dependency (`example_interfaces`), we also need to add one line to the `package.xml` file inside the `my_py_pkg` package:
 ```xml
 <depend>rclpy</depend>
 <depend>example_interfaces</depend>
 ```
-To install the node, open the `setup.py` file inside the `my_py_pkg` package and add the following lines to the `entry_points` section:
+To register the node, open the `setup.py` file inside the `my_py_pkg` package and add the following lines to the `entry_points` section:
 ```python
 entry_points={
     'console_scripts': [